-Evans, Helen C. "Cilician Manuscript Illumination: The Twelfth, Thirteenth, and Fourteenth Centuries." in Treasures in Heaven [...], exh. cat.
-T. F. Mathews, R. S. Wieck eds.
-(New York: Pierpont Morgan Library; Princeton University Press, 1994), p.
+Evans, Helen C. "Cilician Manuscript Illumination: The Twelfth, Thirteenth, and Fourteenth Centuries."
+In Treasures in Heaven: Armenian Illuminated Manuscripts, exh. cat.
+Mathews, Thomas F., and Roger S. Wieck, eds.
+(New York: Pierpont Morgan Library; Princeton: Princeton University Press, 1994), p.
 73.

 Mathews, Thomas F., Roger S. Wieck, eds.
 Treasures in Heaven: Armenian Illuminated Manuscripts, exh. cat.
 (New York: Pierpont Morgan Library; Princeton: Princeton University Press, 1994), p.
 206, no. 82, pls.
 10, 11, entry by Helen C. Evans.

 "L'Arméne en Amérique."
 Connaissance des Arts 506 (May 1994), pp. 92, 95, fig. 3.

 "Acquisitions/1994."
 The J. Paul Getty Museum Journal 23 (1995), pp. 6, 89-90, no. 47, ill., cover ill.

 The J. Paul Getty Museum Handbook of the Collections.
 4th ed.
 (Los Angeles: J. Paul Getty Museum, 1997), pp. 60, 71, ill.